Ugochukwuodinaka/Airline-And-Airport-Flight-Delay-And-Cancellation-Analysis/README.md

 <br />
 <br />

-## Interact With Power BI Dashboard Report
+## Interact With Power BI Dashboard
-You can interact with this report [here](https://app.powerbi.com/view?r=eyJrIjoiNzc2ZTdkMDktYWQxOC00ZDBmLWEwM2QtYTEyYjQ2ZTc2ZmJhIiwidCI6IjdlYzI5NjU5LTNjZjItNGYzZi1hYmIzLWE3MjJlZGY3ZmYyZCJ9).This dashboard report displays clearly an interactive visual of this analysis in power BI.
+You can interact with this dashboard [here](https://app.powerbi.com/view?r=eyJrIjoiNzc2ZTdkMDktYWQxOC00ZDBmLWEwM2QtYTEyYjQ2ZTc2ZmJhIiwidCI6IjdlYzI5NjU5LTNjZjItNGYzZi1hYmIzLWE3MjJlZGY3ZmYyZCJ9).This dashboard report displays clearly an interactive visual of this analysis in power BI.
 <br />
 <br />
 <br />